OffchainLabs/arbitrum-classic/docs/AVM_Specification.md

 0x17 | or | Same as and, except bitwise or rather than bitwise and 0x18 | xor | Same as and, except bitwise xor rather than bitwise and 0x19 | not | Pop one value (A) off the Data Stack.
 If A is an Integer, then push the bitwise negation of A on the Data Stack.
 Otherwise, raise an Error.
 0x1a | byte | Pop two values (A, B) off the Data Stack.
-If A and B are both Integers, and 0<=B<32,  then push the B’th byte of A to the Data Stack.
+If A and B are both Integers, (if B<32 (interpreting B as unsigned), then push the B’th byte of A onto the Data Stack, otherwise push Integer 0 onto the Data Stack).
 Otherwise, raise an Error.
 | |
 20s: Hashing | |
 0x20 | hash | Pop a Value (A) off of the Data Stack.
 Push Hash(A) onto the Data Stack.